The Beach Boys: "Good Vibrations" and Smile

 Throughout the summer of 1966, Brian concentrated on finishing the group's next single, "Good Vibrations".
-Instead of working on whole songs with clear large-scale syntactical structures, he limited himself to recording short interchangeable fragments (or "modules").
-Through the method of tape splicing, each fragment could then be assembled into a linear sequence, allowing any number of larger structures and divergent moods to be produced at a later time.
-Coming at a time when pop singles were usually recorded in under two hours, it was one of the most complex pop productions ever undertaken, with sessions for the song stretching over several months in four major Hollywood studios.
-It was also the most expensive single ever recorded to that point, with production costs estimated to be in the tens of thousands.
+Instead of working on whole songs with clear large-scale syntactical structures, he recorded short interchangeable fragments.
+Through tape splicing, each fragment could be assembled into a linear sequence, allowing larger structures and divergent moods to be produced later.
+Pop singles were usually recorded in under two hours at that time, so it was one of the most complex pop productions ever undertaken, with sessions for the song stretching over months in four major Hollywood studios.
+It was the most expensive single then ever recorded, with production costs estimated to be tens of thousands.